List of countries by average annual labor hours: OECD list

 The following list is the average annual hours worked by participants in the labor force of the OECD (Organisation for Economic Co-operation and Development) member states.
 As of 2022, Colombia, Mexico, and Costa Rica ranked the highest number of hours worked per year.
 Greece ranked the highest In EU with 1886 average hours per year, while Germany ranked the lowest with 1340 average hours worked respectively.
-Japan and Canada ranked lowest amongst non-European countries.
+Japan and Australia ranked lowest amongst non-European countries.